n-dash/constrained-graph-search/README.md

 - Baseline route: a ride-only route for comparison.
 - Optimized mixed-mode route: a route combining walking and transit, respecting the time-walking constraint.

 This design demonstrates how graph-based algorithms can be applied to real-world transportation problems with multiple edge types, constraints, and user preferences.
 The project is written in Racket and applies the concepts of graphs, search, encapsulation, abstract functions, interactive world programs, and systematic software design.
-It was designed during the <a href="https://www.letsbuidl.com" target="_blank">BU1LD program</a> under the mentorship of Charlie Chen and Kieran Stewart.
+It was designed during the <a href="https://www.letsbuidl.com" target="_blank">BU1DL program</a> under the mentorship of <a href="https://www.linkedin.com/in/charlieshuchen/" target="_blank">Charlie Chen</a> and Kieran Stewart.

 ## Demonstration